gloaysa/weeklyPrompts/Part_1-Front_End/w3/BeaverBrowser_w3_prompt/README.md

 			* arguments: it will take two arguments: something to identify which beaver modify and the new location.
 			* returns: nada.

-		- untrackAll: function.
+		- ToggleAll: function.
 Change all the beaver's tracked property to false.

 			* arguments: nada.
 			* returns: nada.